Pillar Wealth Management LLC logo

 Once you have found a handful of independent advisors who offer the services you are seeking, you should check reviews and ratings for each one.
 Many financial advisors tout themselves as “the best in the business”; however, their past clients may tell you otherwise.

-Besides considering their reviews, you can choose financial advisors by taking a look at their qualification, such as being a member of the National Association of Personal Financial Advisors or NAPFA, Certified Financial Analysts or CFA, Certified Financial Planner or CFP, Certified Public Accountants or CPA, and financial planners or financial advisors who are Personal Finance Specialists or PFS.
+Besides considering their reviews, you can choose financial advisors by taking a look at their qualifications, such as being a member of the National Association of Personal Financial Advisors or NAPFA, Certified Financial Analysts or CFA, Certified Financial Planner or CFP, Certified Public Accountant or CPA, and financial planners or financial advisors who are Personal Finance Specialists or PFSs.

 Is an Independent Financial Advisor Worth It?